A-Sobieska/Analysis-Bacteria-Biophysics/README.md

-# Summer research project 2018 at University of Edinburgh - investigating bacterial waves
+# Summer research project 2018 at University of Edinburgh

+The aim of the project was to investigate bacterial waves on various amounts of nutrients present in the growth medium.

-Scripts used to analyse optical densities of propagating bacteria (E. coli) in time on a 384-well microtiter plate
+Selected Python scripts used to analyse optical densities of propagating bacteria (E. coli) in time on a 384-well microtiter plate are presented here.